 Section 6 of the Uniform Partnership Act defines a partnership as an association of two or more persons to carry on as co-owners a business for profit.

-Having a written document to refer to for resolving future situations that could have been anticipated makes sense.
+Having a written document to refer to for resolving future situations that were anticipated and written down when the partnership was started makes sense.

-For example, what if a partner dies or wants to sell his/her interest?
-How will these situations be handled?
-Get it in writing!
+For example, what if a partner dies or wants to sell his interest?
+How will these events be handled?

 Tort: A private or civil wrong resulting from the breach of a legal duty owed to someone.